dnovhorodov/tvmaze/README.md

 Set PageSize for simple pagination based on page number

 ### Database
-Solution already comes with some scraped sample data.
+Solution comes with some scraped sample data.
 You can find db file in `data\tvmaze.db`.
 You can download [LiteDB.Stdio](https://github.com/mbdavid/LiteDB.Studio/releases) to open it and query content.
+There are around 1500 tv shows in there already.

 ## Run